charlespascoe/project-management-system/design/crc.md

   * Transaction ID
 * Does
   * Queries the database
-  * Commits/rolls back the database
+  * Commits/rolls back the changes made to the database

 Database
 --------